MariaGrillo/IATI-Public-Validator/CHECKLIST.rst

 We should know that our code is working properly
 ------------------------------------------------

 There is a cron job required on this code.
+This removes uploaded files that are three days old.